 Max studied at Stuttgart State Academy of Art and Design and then at the Architectural Association School of Architecture in London, where he graduated with Honours in 2008.

 Max was a tutor at Architectural Association from 2009 to 2015, running design units in the First Year, Diploma School and Media Schools.
-Max regularly contributes to the academic discourse as a guest critic and lecturer for leading academic institutions in London and abroad.

 Before joining Dyvik Kahlen, Isabel worked as an Associate at de Rijke Marsh Morgan Architects (dRMM).
 As a key member of dRMM’s residential team, she contributed to several award winning residential projects in some of London’s major regeneration areas for over eight years including the Athlete’s Village, Trafalgar Place as part of the Elephant & Castle Regeneration and a new high end apartment building as part of the BBC Television Centre Masterplan, among others.